-1.7.
-Current situation of REs: global context
+1.7 Current situation of REs: global context

 As the main concepts associated with REs have been already presented, it is now time to take a look at the current situation of REs around the world.
-Of particular note is the huge contribution of fossil fuels, with a 79.7% of the total final energy consumption1, as indicated in Figure 1.18.
-The share of renewable energies sum up to almost 18.1%, but it is also important to analyze the contribution of each renewable source/technology.
-Almost half of the total renewable contribution comes from "traditional biomass", which refers to the use of biomass2 (wood, etc.) in remote and rural places for uses such as heating and cooking.
-Biomass, geothermal and solar heat3 (4.2%) and hydropower (3.6%) also show important contributions.
+Of particular note is the huge contribution of fossil fuels, with a 78.5% of the total final energy consumption, as indicated in Figure 22.
+The share of modern renewable energies sum up to almost 12.6%, with a remarkable increase over recent years.
+It is also important to analyze the contribution of each renewable source/technology.
+We can see that the contribution of key modern RE technologies, such as wind and solar, added to biomass, geothermal and ocean power only contribute with share of 2.8% of the global final energy consumption.
+Hydropower, with a 3.9%; biomass, solar and geothermal technologies used for heating (4.8%) and biofuels for transport (1.0%) complete this analysis.